Street Photography

 Welcome

-This site discusses street photography and displays my recent street photographs.
-My main page of images is updated at least twice weekly.
-There are also pages reflecting a trip I did late last year, to India and Vietnam.
+This site discusses street photography and displays my recent photographs.
+My main page of images - Sydney Street Photography - tells how I roam the streets of Sydney and the images are updated at least twice weekly.
+There are also pages reflecting trips I did late last year, to India and Vietnam; and a visit I made to Perth earlier this year.

 What is Street Photography